farah1979/delicious-cookbook/README.md

 The Home page which consists of several parts and these are Slider-images, Feature recipes, Main course-rated-recipes, Dessert-rated-recipes, Lastest-recipes:
   - Slider-images:The sliders were used in the interface of the page as large images expressing the content of the site, and in each picture includes a link to a specific page to encourage the visitor to become part of our team and also encourage him to add his favorite recipes and the slider was created by Materialize.
 This section is responsive depending on a screen size by useing Materialize grid system.

-  - Feature recipes: Our featured recipes are hand selected daily to give the visitor ideas to cook or bake in the kitchen.Each recipe has a link to the recipes page for many other options and have been used Materialize grid system.
+  - Feature recipes: Our featured recipes are hand selected daily to give the visitor ideas to cook or bake in the kitchen.Each recipe has a link to the corresponding recipe page for take a look about a recipe with more instructions, this section has been used Materialize grid system.

   -  Main course-rated-recipes and Dessert-rated-recipes: In this field, immutable static images have been placed to display the most important and most famous international recipes.and this section is concisely and responsive depending on a screen size by useing Materialize grid system.